 There’s hope for you.
 You can still get help from your own policy.
-To do that, there's legal requirements you need to know.
+If you're a hit-and-run victim, there's legal requirements you need to know.

 There are two important things you should know about UM:

 - The amount you can access is limited to the amount of your liability coverage.
 This is yet another reason you should get as high a liability limit as possible.
 The other important reason is you can only get as much underinsurance coverage (UIM) as your liability limits; see why we feel it’s the most important coverage you can buy.